-(Pocket-lint) - Nintendo admitted in April 2020 that hackers may have stolen names and passwords that could be used to access more than 300,000 Nintendo Accounts.
+(Pocket-lint) - Nintendo admitted back in April 2020 that hackers may have stolen names and passwords that could be used to access more than 300,000 Nintendo Accounts.

 In a statement on its support site, it confirmed that Nintendo Network ID information for a staggering amount of gamers was illegally accessed.
 And that could mean that your ID and password have been seen, maybe even shared.

 If you are one of the victims, you will either have been informed already or soon will be, as the Japanese gaming giant vowed to send emails to all account members it believes were exposed.

 In addition, it discontinued the ability to use a Nintendo Network ID to access a Nintendo Account and started to inform users on the steps needed to reset their passwords soon.